mudit2912/CS348-Project/milestone_2/README.md

 Type in any two usernames to display a side-by-side comparison of the two lifter's stats at every single meet.

-For example, try mgupta and mrabee as the two usernames.
+For example, try mgupta and zack_gym as the two usernames.

 If you enter a username that does not exist, then an appropriate error message will be displayed.
+Also, if you enter a username that has no lifts, an error message will be displayed.

 #### Home Feed (NEW)
 Open http://localhost:3000/home to check out the home feed.